0xJepsen/0xjepsen/README.md

 My previous papers have been on the performance of Cyclic codes for error detection and max-plus algebraic modeling of TCP congestion.

+I am currently working on documentating hedera's support for the EThereum Virtual Machine(EVM) and educating EVM developers on how to deploy their Smart Contracts to Hedera.

 I love python, Linux, rust, and cryptography.
 If you share any of these interests, don’t hesitate to reach out. out.

 - 🔭 I’m currently working on [Tropical Algebra Modeling of TCP congestion](https://doi-org.ezproxy2.library.colostate.edu/10.1145/347059.347548)